pranathip/DeadStock/README.md

 * User can view their profile and add a profile picture, bio, and various other interests
 * User can search for and add sneakers to dashboard
 * User can view the details of a sneaker by tapping on its profile
-* User can add shoes to favorites/wish-list
+* User can view top stories from popular sneaker news websites.

 **Optional Nice-to-have Stories**